Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

 where the DD domain channel matrix $\mathbf H$ is given by

 with

 and the $N \times N$ cyclic permutation matrix is formulated as

 As an $MN \times MN$ block-circulant-like matrix, the DD domain channel matrix $\mathbf H$ in (\ref{ioddcompact}) represents the linear combination between {$X[m,n]$} and the ESDD channel $h(\tau, \nu)$.
-Upon using the DDOP $u(t)$ of Fig. \ref{ut} as the transmit and receive prototype pulses, ODDM becomes capable of outperforming the OTFS in terms of both its OOBE and \ac{ber}\cite{oddmicc22,oddm}. {It is noteworthy that with the DDOP namely the pulse-train $u(t)$, the ODDM can be viewed as a PS-OFDM or more precisely a \ac{ptsofdm}.}
+Upon using the DDOP $u(t)$ of Fig. \ref{shape_ut} as the transmit and receive prototype pulses, ODDM becomes capable of outperforming the OTFS in terms of both its OOBE and \ac{ber}\cite{oddmicc22,oddm}.
+It is noteworthy that, as observed in (\ref{xtoddm}), the information-bearing symbols are first modulated onto carriers and subsequently aggregated.
+Then, each ODDM symbol is obtained by applying truncation or transmit pulse shaping to the aggregated symbols using the DDOP $u(t)$, which is a pulse train.
+Therefore, ODDM can be interpreted as a \ac{psofdm} or more precisely a \ac{ptsofdm}.
+The orthogonality of the DDOP with respect to the DD resolution in ODDM ensures that signals transmitted for different $X[m,n]$ are mutually orthogonal to each other.
+Furthermore, it ensures \emph{a sparse interference pattern} after transmission over the ESDD channels, because each path of the channel contributes exactly one of the transmitted symbol at the receiver of ODDM, which can be verified with $P=1$ and the resultant permuted diagonal matrix $\mathbf H$ in (\ref{H}).

-The existence of the DDOP of (\ref{orth}) comes as a bit of surprise, because the conventional understanding of (bi)orthogonal pulses indicates that orthogonal WH sets do not exist with such fine JTFR $\mathcal R_{\textrm{DD}}= T_0/M\times 1/(NT_0)=1/(MN)\ll 1$.
-The existence of $u(t)$ thus motivates us to reconsider the fundamental (bi)orthogonal pulse design principles based on the WH frame theory, which will be discussed in the next section.
+The existence of the DDOP with orthogonality in (\ref{orth}) comes as a bit of surprise, because the conventional understanding of (bi)orthogonal pulses indicates that orthogonal WH sets do not exist along with such fine JTFRs as $\Delta R_{\textrm{DD}}= T_0/M\times 1/(NT_0)=1/(MN)\ll 1$, in line with classic WH frame theory.
+However, the WH frame theory is for full WH sets, and it is not necessarily applicable to WH subsets, which are used in practical modulation schemes having limited time-frequency resources.
+The existence of $u(t)$ thus motivates us to reconsider the fundamental (bi)orthogonal pulse design principles based on WH frame theory, which will be discussed in the next section.

+To summarize, the key motivations for ODDM are that: (i) information is modulated directly in the \ac{dd} domain; (ii) similar to (\ref{g_ortho}) and (\ref{g_biortho}), the \ac{ddop} is (bi)orthogonal with respect to the delay resolution $\frac{T_0}{M}$ and the Doppler resolution $\frac{1}{NT_0}$ within finite TF shifts.
+Although the corresponding (bi)orthogonality property holds only within a finite TF region with a range of $(T_0, \frac{1}{T_0})$, the \ac{io} relationship becomes much simpler, thereby allowing significant complexity saving in channel equalization.